 Are you concerned about the reduction in BPS but unsure if the Sustainable Farming Incentive (SFI) will benefit your farm?
 The scheme for England is now open and given how drastically different it is from the soon to be obsolete BPS regime it replaces, there is a lot to consider.

 The SFI is designed to reward farmers for managing soils sustainably with the objective of improving water quality, biodiversity and reducing carbon emissions.
-We also believe, providing it is managed properly, that it can improve farm productivity and profitability.
+Providing the scheme is managed properly, farm productivity and profitability are anticipated to improve.

 Why should I apply?

 If you have found previous scheme applications complicated then fear not!
 Defra have tried to make it quick and easy to access SFI funding and are providing a lot of information to support the application process.
 For example, this ten-minute video on how to apply has been produced https://youtu.be/_YYlM6hCVGs.

 Unlike BPS, the SFI aims to be more inclusive for tenant farmers providing they’ve have management control of the land for at least three years.
 Full guidance can be found via this link Sustainable Farming Incentive: full guidance – GOV.UK (www.gov.uk).